On the existence of Hamiltonian cycles in hypercubes: Existence of Hamiltonian cycles

+Thus, only the mentioned pair of vertices can be covered, leaving out the remaining $2^k-2$ vertices of $C(2,k)$. \end{proof}

-We are finally ready to state the existence Theorem~\ref{existence}. \begin{theorem} For each integer $k$ and each odd integer $h \in [1, k-1]$, there exists a Hamiltonian cycle in $C(2,k)$ whose associated Euclidean distance is $\sqrt{h}$. \end{theorem} \begin{proof} By Lemmas~\ref{parity2} and \ref{noexistence}, the only configurations that we need to consider as we aim to prove the existence of a Hamiltonian cycle in $C(2,k)$ are those in which $h$ is an odd positive integer smaller than $k$.
-Using the described wazir's tours algorithm, at change $1$, we find the polygonal chain $P^1_C(2,k) \coloneqq V_0 \rightarrow V_1 \rightarrow \dots \rightarrow V_{2^k-1}$ that visits exactly once all the vertices of $C(2,k)$ and which is characterized by a unit distance between its endpoints.
-From Definition \ref{change}, it follows that the Euclidean distance associated with the path mentioned above is $\sqrt{1}$ (i.e., $\sqrt{h}$ where $h \coloneqq 1$) and so, by changing only one coordinate at a time, we induce an alternation between even and odd vertices as we move from any vertex of $C(2,k)$ to the next one.
-Without loss of generality, in the sequence of vertices described by $P^1_C(2,k)$, let $V_j$ be even if and only $j$ is even (and vice versa if $j$ is odd).
-As we want to modify the distance between every pair of consecutive vertices from the sequence above, we take all the odd vertices of $P^1_C(2,k)$ and switch all their coordinates (i.e., $0 \mapsto 1$ and $1 \mapsto 0$).
+We are finally ready to state the existence Theorem~\ref{existence}. \begin{theorem} For each integer $k > 1$ and each odd integer $h \in [1, k-1]$, there exists a Hamiltonian cycle in $C(2,k)$ whose associated Euclidean distance is $\sqrt{h}$. \end{theorem} \begin{proof} Since we aim to prove the existence of a Hamiltonian cycle in $C(2,k)$, by Lemmas~\ref{parity2} and \ref{noexistence}, the only configurations that we need to consider are those in which $h$ is an odd positive integer smaller than $k$.
+Using the described wazir tour algorithm, at change $1$, we find the polygonal chain $P^1_\textnormal{C}(2,k) \coloneqq v_0 \rightarrow v_1 \rightarrow \dots \rightarrow v_{2^k-1}$ that visits exactly once all the vertices of $C(2,k)$ and which is characterized by a unit distance between its endpoints.
+From Definition~\ref{change}, it follows that the Euclidean distance associated with the path mentioned above is $\sqrt{1}$ (i.e., $\sqrt{h}$ where $h \coloneqq 1$) and so, by changing only one coordinate at a time, we induce an alternation between even and odd vertices as we move from any vertex of $C(2,k)$ to the next one.
+Without loss of generality, in the sequence of vertices described by $P^1_\textnormal{C}(2,k)$, let $v_j$ be even if and only if $j$ is even (and vice versa if $j$ is odd).
+As we want to modify the distance between every pair of consecutive vertices from the sequence above, we take all the odd vertices of $P^1_\textnormal{C}(2,k)$ and switch all their coordinates (i.e., $0 \mapsto 1$ and $1 \mapsto 0$).